akauppi/GroundLevel-firebase-es/README.md

   - JavaScript
   - CSS

-  We use the ECMAScript 6 (up to ES2018) features in the code, where-ever possible.
-Meaning no `var`, no `this` 😡, yes Promises and `async`/`await`.
+  We use the ECMAScript features (up to ES2018) in the code, where-ever possible.
+Meaning no `var`, no `this` (ever!), yes Promises and `async`/`await`.
 No Webpack.
 If you learn JavaScript from scratch, pay attention what year your material was made.
 Or just *dive in!* and learn from the code - the chef recommends this way!

   >Hint: [MDN resources](https://developer.mozilla.org) are a great place to learn the basics, and advanced material alike.
 Eg. [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) You might even have it in your native language!
 Check the ![Change language](.images/mdn-change-language.png) button.

 - A **credit card** to deploy Cloud Functions

-  While most Firebase features are available in the free (and default) "Spark" plan, Cloud Functions require the "Blaze" plan since summer 2020.
+  While most Firebase features are available in the free "Spark" plan, Cloud Functions require the "Blaze" plan since summer 2020.

   This might not be that bad.

   - you can still play with the emulators completely without a Firebase account
   - if your application doesn't need Cloud Functions, remove them and deploy
-  - even if you use Cloud Functions, chances are *there aren't actual costs* since the Firebase free tiers apply to the "Blaze" plan as well.
+  - even if you use Cloud Functions, chances are *there aren't actual costs* since the Firebase free tiers are rather generous and apply to the "Blaze" plan as well.

+Apropos, Firebase.
+What is it??

 ## Firebase

 <a href="https://firebase.google.com"><img src="https://firebase.google.com/downloads/brand-guidelines/SVG/logo-logomark.svg" align="left" style="padding: 1em" /></a>

-This repo uses the [Firebase](https://firebase.google.com) serverless framework for a lot of things: authentication, database, background functions, performance monitoring.
+This repo uses the [Firebase](https://firebase.google.com) serverless framework for a lot of things: authentication, database, background functions. <!--, performance monitoring. tbd. -->

 Firebase allows a mere mortal to create fully functional cloud-based applications.
 You don't need to set up and maintain servers.
 You still have a "back end" but it's operated for you.
 You don't need to care about scalability (though you need to care about costs).
 Interface definitions become less burdensome than in traditional REST API world, since your front end deals directly with the database.
 Authentication and access rights management are integrated in the database (instead of a separate back end service you need to build).